Sarimarcus/twitter-bot/readme.md

-# Twitter BOT in Laravel PHP (i know, it's not that special, but I am)
+# Twitter BOT in Laravel 5 / PHP / MySQL

-This is a Twitter BOT, doing a lot of smart things :
+This is a Twitter Bot, doing a lot of smart things :

+- Each 10 minutes : following accounts from configured accounts
 - Each 30 minutes : tweet or retweet something interesting, depending of followed accounts and stored tweets
-- Each weekdays at 14:00 : retweeting a trending tweet in Paris
-- Each friday at 16:00 : tweet an inspiring quote
+- Each hours : unfollowing accounts i've been following
-- Daily a midnight : get suggested users, purge useless users, unfollow users
 - Twice a day : retrieve tweets from a search with hashtags
+- Each weekdays at 14:00 : retweeting a trending tweet of configured city
+- Each friday at 16:00 : tweet an inspiring quote from https://theysaidso.com
+- Daily a midnight : get suggested users, purge useless users & updating bot stats